 The obverse displays President Roosevelt facing left, with the inscription “LIBERTY” positioned in front of his face and “IN GOD WE TRUST” below his chin.
 The date “2005” appears at the lower right portion of the coin.
 Designer John R. Sinnock’s initials “JS” are located by the bust cutoff, just to the left of the date.

-The mint mark, when present, appears on the obverse starting from 1968.
-Philadelphia coins bear a “P” mint mark, while Denver issues display a “D.” San Francisco proof coins show an “S” mint mark.
+The mint mark, when present, appears on the obverse starting from 1968 — the year San Francisco-minted clad proofs first went into production.
+Philadelphia coins bear a “P” mint mark, Denver coins display a “D,” and San Francisco proof coins show an “S.”

 The Reverse Of The 2005 Dime

 “UNITED STATES OF AMERICA” and “ONE DIME” encircle the rim, separated by centered dots.
-Collectors particularly value Full Band specimens, where both upper and lower torch bands show complete separation.
+Collectors particularly value Full Band (FB) specimens, where both the upper and lower torch bands show complete separation — a sign of a sharp, well-produced strike.

 Other Features Of The 2005 Dime

 The edge features reeding with approximately 118 vertical grooves.
-This reeded edge serves as both a security feature and tactile identifier.
+This reeded edge serves as both a security feature and a tactile identifier, and it also matters to error collectors — a missing or partial reeded edge can indicate an error strike worth examining.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)